JinleYe/online_store/backend/ReadMe.md

 ## Tech Stack
 For the backend project, the following technologies/frameworks were used:

--Java
+- Java
--Spring Boot
+- Spring Boot
--An SQL database
+- An SQL database

 <br/>